amomen9/PostgreSQL/PostgreSQL Course/Introduction to PostgreSQL (With Practical Approach)/README.md

 The ranking there is listed as follows:

-	1. First Place: PostgreSQL
+	1. First Place: PostgreSQL	(RDBMS)
-	2. Runner-up: Databricks
+	2. Runner-up: Databricks	(NoSQL)
 	3. Third place: Google BigQuery

 Previous winners of the DB-Engines DBMS of the Year Award: